 Trading Platform: Both stock and forex trading is carried out via brokers who in turn offer their highly advanced platforms for trading or offer proprietary software that offers smooth and hassle free trading experience.
 Hence, it’s crucial for traders to opt for brokers based on their trading preferences and style.

 Fundamental Analysis: Traders must conduct an in-depth fundamental analysis in order to trade forex as well as stocks.
-While stocks requires a trader to study and learn more about different companies, in the case of forex trading, the traders must analyze the global economies and data or figures announced by different countries on a regular basis.
+While stocks requires a trader to study and learn more about different companies and their income statements, in the case of forex trading, the traders must analyze the global economies and data or figures announced by different countries on a regular basis.

 Technical Analysis: Both forex as well as stock trading require traders to conduct technical analysis for successful trading.
 While, forex currencies keep fluctuating on an off and on basis, the stocks keep changing their directions as well.

 In addition to the above mentioned similarities, there are several differences between forex and stock trading as well.
 Below are a couple of differences that traders must take into account before trading both stocks and forex currencies.